Which groceries were most popular in your city? Report finds top-trending foods of 2021 - NewsBreak

 It’s worth noting, however, that Instacart’s “Year in Groceries” report is based on data compiled between Jan.
 2021 and Nov.
 2021, and does not necessarily reflect how our nation’s purchases may have changed in response to the omicron variant’s dominance in the U.S.

-Another caveat: the report takes only Instacart delivery purchases into account, and thus presents a limited look at the nation’s grocery-buying habits.How to spot ‘shrinkflation’ at the grocery store — and save money
+Another caveat: the report takes only Instacart delivery purchases into account, and thus presents a limited look at the nation’s grocery-buying habits.Health expert: Surge in COVID-19 cases should no longer be ‘major metric’ of pandemic

 That said, the nation’s fastest-growing grocery items, at least for the majority of 2021, indicated more purchases associated with an on-the-go lifestyle than in 2020.
 Among them, Americans bought more cereal bars, prepared sandwiches and energy drinks, along with more traditional household staples like Gemelli pasta and frozen French toast.

 On a more local level, Instacart’s data determined the hottest purchases in each of over 14,000 U.S. cities, at least relative to the rest of the country.
-For example, Chicagoans purchased more Thai sweet basil and Sauvignon Blanc compared to other metro regions, while Bostonians bought more canned chickpeas and pesto, among other foods.
+For example, Oklahoma City residents put these items at the top of the grocery list: canned black beans, whole chicken, pink grapefruits, Crimini mushrooms, and jalapeno peppers

 In other surprising news, the results from a separate Instacart survey (conducted online by the Harris Poll) seems to indicate that nearly half of the population (44%) have tried out a viral recipe idea after seeing it on TikTok or other social media platforms.
-Namely, we’ve been attempting to make baked feta pasta , salmon rice bowls or “nature’s cereal,” at least according to the ingredients we’ve been purchasing on Instacart.Why grocery prices are skyrocketing
+Namely, we’ve been attempting to make baked feta pasta , salmon rice bowls or “nature’s cereal,” at least according to the ingredients we’ve been purchasing on Instacart.What were the most searched terms on Google in 2021?

 Laurentia Romaniuk, Instacart’s trend expert, believes this fad is here to stay in 2022.